-Submit: Enqueue or indicate that one or more jobs or tasks needs to be launched.
+Submit: Enqueue or indicate that one or more jobs or tasks need to be launched.
 When using the libEnsemble Executor, a submitted task is executed immediately or queued for execution.

 Tasks: Sub-processes or independent units of work.
 Workers perform tasks as directed by the manager; tasks may include submitting external programs for execution using the Executor.

 Persistent: Typically, a worker communicates with the manager before and after initiating a user